dispel/jak/docs/index.rst

    :maxdepth: 2
    :caption: Contents:

-Jak is a tool for encrypting text files.
-It works extra well if used in a git repository.
+jak is a tool for encrypting files. jak works extra well if used in a git repository.

 .. warning::